by Tim Schultz

 Hill discovered he couldn’t leave it behind.
 “I tried deleting QuickTime from my computers as soon as the security vulnerabilities were made public,” he says.
 “But to be honest, I still need it.”
 He found a program that allows him to write Windows ProRes files.
 “I recently bought Windows ProRes [windowsprores.com], and it works great for adding ProRes output support to any Windows app.”

-While Hill at least had a place to call and send his machine, Sameha has found that unless you are willing to use big box retailers, support is up to you.
+While Hill at least had a place to call and send his machine, Sameha has found that unless you are willing to use big-box retailers, support is up to you.
 “Google.
 That’s your support system,” he says.
-“To be honest, I have always attempted to resolve all my issues by researching it and figuring it out on my own.
+“To be honest, I have always attempted to resolve all my issues by researching them and figuring it out on my own.
 Unless I am unaware of another option, you don’t get much support unless you purchase from Dell or HP.”

 She also prefers the ease and familiarity of the Mac desktop.
 “When I’m at home and have to be my own assistant editor, this is a non-starter for me,” she continues.
 “I’m already out of my daily comfort zone, but I can call up my one-woman-band experiences from years ago and get by with ingest, outputs, etc. When I’m on a Windows machine, those things I’m unfamiliar with frustrate me.”